Introduction to general relativity: Probing the gravitational field

 The properties of geodesics differ from those of straight lines.
 For example, on a plane, parallel lines never meet, but this is not so for geodesics on the surface of the Earth: for example, lines of longitude are parallel at the equator, but intersect at the poles.
 Analogously, the world lines of test particles in free fall are spacetime geodesics, the straightest possible lines in spacetime.
 But still there are crucial differences between them and the truly straight lines that can be traced out in the gravity-free spacetime of special relativity.
 In special relativity, parallel geodesics remain parallel.
 In a gravitational field with tidal effects, this will not, in general, be the case.
 If, for example, two bodies are initially at rest relative to each other, but are then dropped in the Earth's gravitational field, they will move towards each other as they fall towards the Earth's center.

 Compared with planets and other astronomical bodies, the objects of everyday life (people, cars, houses, even mountains) have little mass.
 Where such objects are concerned, the laws governing the behavior of test particles are sufficient to describe what happens.
 Notably, in order to deflect a test particle from its geodesic path, an external force must be applied.
-A chair someone is sitting on applies an external upwards force preventing the person from falling freely towards the center of the Earth and thus following a geodesic, which they would otherwise be doing without matter in between them and the center of the Earth.
+A chair someone is sitting on applies an external upwards force preventing the person from falling freely towards the center of the Earth and thus following a geodesic, which they would otherwise be doing without the chair there, or any other matter in between them and the center point of the Earth.
 In this way, general relativity explains the daily experience of gravity on the surface of the Earth not as the downwards pull of a gravitational force, but as the upwards push of external forces.
 These forces deflect all bodies resting on the Earth's surface from the geodesics they would otherwise follow.
-For matter objects whose own gravitational influence cannot be neglected, the laws of motion are somewhat more complicated than for test particles, although it remains true that spacetime tells matter how to move.
+For objects massive enough that their own gravitational influence cannot be neglected, the laws of motion are somewhat more complicated than for test particles, although it remains true that spacetime tells matter how to move.